sktime/community-org/community_council/AGENDA.md

     via project board https://github.com/orgs/sktime/projects/1

-    from last time:
-     - action CC: review google form
-         - FK: we should watch out for GDPR and similar
-         - numfocus can also advise on this
-     - action CC: review poster and ads & material
-         - optimally by tomorrow?
-Sep 28 EoB, then Mirae can action further

 3. updates:
     * pydata global - notification of acceptance/rejection was Oct 4, but no email received